andygibson/knappsack/jee6/jee6-sandbox/src/main/resources/archetype-resources/readme.txt

     mvn clean package

-    Maven will clean, build and package the application and you can manually deploy the resulting target/${artifactId}.war file to your server
+    Maven will clean, build and package the application and you can manually deploy the re{project.artifactId}et/${project.artifactId}.war file to your server

  3) You can deploy to JBoss is you have the JBOSS_HOME environment variable set up using :